wikid24/ffxiv_mmd_tools_helper/README.md

 - uuunyaa's Helper addon to  MMD Tools for Blender - https://github.com/UuuNyaa/blender_mmd_uuunyaa_tools

 # Not really needed but recommended:
-- Miku Miku Dance (dug) - https://learnmmd.com/downloads/
+- Miku Miku Dance (duh) - https://learnmmd.com/downloads/
 - PMXE (MMD 3d modeling editor for PMX files) - https://www.deviantart.com/inochi-pm/art/PmxEditor-vr-0254f-English-Version-v2-0-766313588
 - PMX files (MMD model files) - https://www.deviantart.com/mmd-downloads-galore/gallery/39472353/models (or you can find the majority of them on asian websites that I can't understand without google translate), alternatively you can use uuunyaa's Helper addon to download some models from within Blender
 - VMD files (MMD character/camera animation/dance files) - https://www.deviantart.com/mmd-dance-comunnity/gallery/36305808/motion-dl or check reddit or again, asian websites.
 Alternatively you can use uuunyaa's Helper addon to download some VMD files from within Blender